 - Ignition switch or engine cut-out switch in OFF position or tether cord cap away from post. - Place engine cut-out switch in the ON position and install tether cord cap on post. - 2.
-Mixture not rich enough to start cold engine. - Check fuel tank level and check starting procedure, particularly use of the choke.

-- 3. Flooded engine (spark plug wet when removed). - Do not choke.
-Remove wet spark plug, turn ignition switch to OFF and crank engine several times.
-Install clean dry spark plug. - Start engine following usual starting procedure.
-If engine continues to flood, see an authorized SKI-DOO dealer. - 4.
+Flooded engine (spark plug wet when removed). - Start engine following usual starting procedure.
+If engine continues to flood, see an authorized SKI-DOO dealer. - Hold the throttle wide open while cranking, no fuel will be injected. - 3.
 No fuel to the engine (spark plug dry when removed). - Check fuel tank level; turn fuel valve on if applicable; check fuel filter; replace if clogged; check condition of fuel and impulse lines and their connections.
 A failure of the fuel pump or carburetor has occurred.
-Contact an authorized SKI-DOO dealer. - 5.
+Contact an authorized SKI-DOO dealer. - 4.
 Spark plug/ignition (no spark). - Remove spark plug(s) then reconnect to spark cap.
 Check that engine cut-out switch is at the ON position and the tether cutout cord cap is snapped over the receptacle. - Start engine with spark plug(s) grounded to engine away from spark plug hole.
 If no spark appears, replace spark plug.
-If trouble persists, contact an authorized SKI-DOO dealer. - 6.
-Engine compression. - As the engine is pulled over with the rewind starter, "cycles" of resistance should be felt as piston goes past top dead center (each piston on multi-cylinder engines). - If no pulsating resistance is felt, it suggests a major loss of compression.
+If trouble persists, contact an authorized SKI-DOO dealer.

+- Engine compression. - As the engine is pulled over with the rewind starter, "cycles" of resistance should be felt as piston goes past top dead center (each piston on multi-cylinder engines). - If no pulsating resistance is felt, it suggests a major loss of compression.
 Contact an authorized SKI-DOO dealer.